AnantLuthra/WebDev-Notes/JS/readme.md

 - `.slice()` - same as string slicing in python, only difference is - we put `,` instead of `:` as we used in python.
 - `.replace()` - for replacing one word with another in a string.
 - `.concat()` - used for adding many strings into a string, example below.
+- `.includes()` - return true if the word provided as argument is present in the string on which this method is put.
+-

 ```js
 let name = "anant";